 White garlic and other vegetables spill out of bucketsCredit: @thenikkiweston on Instagram

 Attention garlic aficionados!
 Celebrate the harvest of five different varieties of the “stinking rose” at this two-day festival held at the Cantine Veterans Memorial Complex in Saugerties!
 The Hudson Valley Garlic Festival was first organized by Pat Reppert from Shale Hill Farm and Herb Gardens in 1989 and is one of the first festivals of its kind on the East Coast.
 Enjoy all things garlic including tons of garlic-inspired food, vendors, drinks, kids’ activities, demonstrations from chefs, lectures about farming and cooking, and more!
-September 30-October 1, Saugerties, daily admission is $15 at the gate and $10 in advance.
+September 27-28; Saugerties.
+Daily admission is $15 at the gate ($10 in advance); free for children under 12.

 Famous Food Festival “Taste the World” (Long Island)

 For one delicious weekend in October, restaurants and vendors from the Tri-State area will gather in Deer Park to bring you cuisine from around the world.
-More than 60 vendors are expected to participate, showcasing international dishes prepared by a mix of new and experienced chefs.
-In addition to sampling global delicacies, attendees can enjoy live music, watch cooking demonstrations, hang out in the Beer and Wine Lounge, do some ax throwing, and try the Vampire escape room.
+More than 120 vendors are expected to participate, showcasing international dishes prepared by a mix of new and experienced chefs.
+In addition to sampling global delicacies, attendees can enjoy live music, watch cooking demonstrations, hang out in the Beer and Wine Lounge, axe throwing, rock climbing, bumper cars, and mini golf.
 Bring the kids to this family-friendly event.
 There’ll be an entire section for them with face painting and entertaining activities.
-October 6-9, Tanger Outlets in Deer Park, online advance tickets: $8 (1 day), $12 (2 days), $18 (4 days).
-1-day passes at the door: $12.
+October 10-13; Tanger Outlets in Deer Park.
+Ticket prices to be announced.

 New York City Wine & Food Festival (New York City)